navinfoeurope/guardai-api/README.md

-# Adversarial Security Assessment Platform for AI API
+# GuardAI Adversarial Security Assessment Platform for AI API

-The ASA Platform, created by [NavInfo Europe](https://navinfo.eu), is used to measure the Adversarial and Natural Robustness of a model.
+The GuardAI Platform, created by [NavInfo Europe](https://www.navinfo.eu), is used to measure the Adversarial and Natural Robustness of a model.

 The provided API is used in automation to integrate testing into your AI development pipeline.
-Specifically, this enables integration with continuous integration and/or deployment systems
+Specifically, this enables integration with continuous integration and/or deployment systems.

 ## API Guide
-In general, using the ASAP API consists of the following high level steps:
+In general, using the GuardAI API consists of the following high level steps:
 1. Creating API credentials

    Go to the Profile page